sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 Deploy the updated application to your MDK client.

-Right click on the MDK Application in the project explorer pane and select **MDK Deploy and Activate**, click **Next** and deploy to Mobile Services.
+Right-click on the MDK Application in the project explorer pane and select **MDK Deploy and Activate**, click **Next** and deploy to Mobile Services.

 >Make sure to select same App ID as you chose in previous tutorial.